karlidean/ml-classification-karlidean/peer_review.md

 ## Section 2 - Feature Selection and Justification
 There was no justification for the features chosen.
 I don't know why the author thinks the ticket class and fare are different cases for this author.
+While going through the repo, though, these are good choices for the models, I believe.

 ## Section 3 - Model Performance and Comparisons